Why interference phenomena do not capture the essence of quantum theory: Discussion

 Nonetheless, there will be other, more nuanced, aspects of interference phenomena that are not classically explainable according to our preferred notion of classicality.
 These aspects will arise as operational predictions that are not realizable by a generalized-noncontextual ontological model.
 (The notion of a locally causal model is likely not sufficient for this purpose, because most interference experiments do not have the appropriate causal structure for deriving a Bell-type theorem.)
 To determine to what extent interference phenomena present a challenge to our preferred notion of classicality, therefore, one should seek to identify those aspects of interference phenomena that imply the failure of a generalized-noncontextual ontological model.

-Such a project has already been undertaken for other types of quantum phenomena.
+Some progress on this front has been made since the appearance of a draft version of this article.
+Specifically, it was shown in Ref.~\cite{catani2022aspects} that the precise functional form of a particular wave-particle duality relation resists explanation in terms of a generalized-noncontextual ontological model.
+Another example is described in Ref.~\cite{wagner2022coherence}.\blk\footnote{Similar projects have been undertaken for other types of quantum phenomena.
 For instance, the fact that nonorthogonal quantum states cannot be discriminated with certainty is sometimes thought to be an intrinsically quantum feature of state discrimination.
 However, if quantum states are represented by probability distributions that overlap on the physical state space, lack of perfect discriminability is to be expected.
 Nonetheless, it was shown in Ref.~\cite{SchmidSpekkens2018} that the particular {\em tradeoff} that quantum theory predicts between the degree of nonorthogonality and the probability of successful discrimination is inconsistent with the principle of generalized noncontextuality.
-A similar analysis has also been done for state-dependent cloning~\cite{lostaglio2020contextual}.
-As another example, although weak values in pre- and post-selected experiments can be given an account within a generalized-noncontextual ontological model (see Ref.~\cite{Karanjai2015} for instance), it was shown in Ref.~\cite{Pusey2014,KunjwalLostaglioPusey} that {\em anomalous weak values}~\cite{Aharonov1988} cannot.
+A similar analysis has also been done for state-dependent cloning~\cite{lostaglio2020contextual} and uncertainty relations \cite{Catani2022UR}.
+As another example, although weak values in pre- and post-selected experiments can be given an account within a generalized-noncontextual ontological model (see Ref.~\cite{Karanjai2015} for instance), it was shown in Ref.~\cite{Pusey2014,KunjwalLostaglioPusey} that {\em anomalous weak values}~\cite{Aharonov1988} cannot. }

-A natural follow-up work to this one, therefore, is to undertake the project of determining what {\em does} resist being given an account within a generalized-noncontextual model \blk in the specific context of interference phenomena~\cite{Cataniforthcoming}.